-Why IKCA?
 The people we support at Shaukat Khanum Hospital are too poor to meet their basic daily needs, let alone the high cost of cancer treatment.
-Find out more below about who we give your Zakat to, and Zakat Transparency at IKCA, and who we give your Zakat to.
+Scroll down to our Zakat Guide below to learn about Zakat facts, and find out about Zakat Transparency at IKCA, and who we give your Zakat to.

 Zakat is mandatory to all Muslims whose wealth and/or savings are above a set minimum amount, known as ‘Nisaab’.
 Once your savings reach Nisaab (after accounting for yearly living costs/expenses), Zakat is the 2.5% that is due to the poor.